 Austrian-inspired Schloss (which translates into ‘castle’ in German) has been produced by Marin French Cheese since 1901.
 Made from pasteurized cow’s milk and a dollop of cream, discs of the triple crème cheese are aged for five months.
 They’re repeatedly washed in brine, developing an orange-hued rind, then packaged in wooden cups.

 Schloss has a distinctly hoppy aroma with notes of sour cream.
 Texture is contrasting, with a creamy middle and a chalkier outside underneath a thick, sticky rind.
 Flavor is pungent, meaty and earthy with a slight tang; complex layers bring to mind citrus, brandy and an ocean breeze at the same time.

-Pair Schloss with a hearty California red wine, an aromatic white wine or a dark beer.
-Or simply serve it with sliced nectarines!
+Pair Schloss with a hearty California red wine or an aromatic white wine.
+Or simply serve it alongside beer, pickled vegetables and salumi.